Coronavirus Job Retention Scheme - Pension aspects

 Consideration will also need to be given as to whether any change will trigger the "listed change" consultation requirements of the Pensions Act 2004 where an employer has more than 50 employees.
 This would normally require a consultation of at least 60 days before changes are made.
 However, the Pensions Regulator ("TPR") has issued guidance confirming it will not take regulatory action for a failure to consult in relation to changes to reduce DC contributions if certain conditions are met (see section 3 for further detail).
 We would expect a similar approach to be taken to a temporary suspension of DB accrual if the relevant conditions were met.

 What can be reclaimed for a DB member under the Coronavirus Job Retention Scheme

 The information issued by HMRC does not make any reference at all to DB schemes.
-However, if the employer continues to provide ongoing DB accrual (of a level that meets the requirements for a qualifying scheme for automatic enrolment purposes), then a sensible assumption would be that the employer should be able to claim the same statutory minimum contribution (3% of qualifying earnings) as it could do if it was providing a DC scheme.
+However, if the employer continues to provide ongoing DB accrual (of a level that meets the requirements for a qualifying scheme for automatic enrolment purposes), then a sensible assumption would be that the employer should be able to claim the same statutory minimum contribution (3% of qualifying earnings until the end of July 2020) as it could do if it was providing a DC scheme.
 This is consistent with guidance issued by TPR in relation to DC schemes under which contributions are assessed by reference to an alternative "quality test".
 Note that the employer will need to make arrangements for separately calculating what this contribution would have been for the purpose of making a compensation claim under the CJRS.